-If you want your words to reach a large swath of the Italian audience, translation is your best bet.
-And it makes a big difference how it is translated.
-No doubt you spent hours upon hours of fine-tuning the writing, shaping its style, and finding the best expression for that sentence.
+If you want your words to reach a part swath of the Italian audience, translation is your best bet.
+And it makes a big difference how your text is translated.
+No doubt you’ve spent hours upon hours of fine-tuning the writing, shaping its style, and finding the best expression for that sentence.
 Now maybe you’re worried that all this care will be lost when it’s translated into Italian, a language so different from English.
 Right?

 Style is not the only thing that matters.
 For non-fiction and informational texts, terminology must also be faithfully followed, quotes found, and bibliographies checked.
 Plus, we have to decide which cultural references an Italian reader can understand and which have to be adapted or explained in a note.
 We’ll make all these decisions together.

 How do my literary and non-fiction translation services work?

 - Get in touch and tell me what you need.
 Send me an excerpt from your text so I can get an idea of the style and content.